Our Future Path! A plan for a better world!

 On the other hand, some forms of "entertainment" are just wrong.
 When entertainers resort to doing things like mocking someone's disability or promoting prejudice or hate, then they are causing undue harm, and we must hold them accountable.

-However, if we are not honest and delve into fiction, or if we use threats or coercion, then we are veering away from persuasion and into manipulation.
+However, if we are not truthful and honest and delve into fiction, or if we use threats, intimidation or coercion, then we are veering away from persuasion and into manipulation.
 In general, someone would use manipulation to try to get individuals or groups to do something or to act in a way that is not in their best interest, and which could cause them or others undue harm.
 Therefore, almost any form of manipulation is bad.
 I talked a lot about this in the previous section on Knowledge.

 On the other hand, there are some cases where manipulation may be okay or even needed to prevent something that is an even greater undue harm.
-For instance, lying to a criminal or terrorist to get a confession or to learn about plans for a robbery or a bombing.
+For instance, this would include lying to a criminal or terrorist to get a confession or to learn about plans for a robbery or a bombing.

 In addition, even if you are presenting facts and stating your honest opinion, there could still be undue harm.
 For instance, you could be trying to persuade someone to commit a crime, like a robbery, a terrorist attack, or any other act that would cause someone undue harm.
 Individuals or groups trying to persuade or do succeed in persuading someone to do undue harm should be penalized just as harshly or even more harshly than someone who did that undue harm.

 For instance, there would be a big difference between an accountant and a doctor giving us an opinion on vaccinations.
-The accountant's opinion would probably be seen as just a personal opinion, but the doctor's opinion would probably be seen as an informed opinion.
+The accountant's opinion would probably be seen as just an uninformed opinion, but the doctor's opinion would probably be seen as an informed opinion.
 Therefore, a doctor's false medical opinion could cause more undue harm than that of an accountant.
 Similarly, your stockbroker’s opinion about a given stock would carry more weight than that of your plumber, and in turn a bad opinion could cause more undue harm.

-In addition to Freedom of Speech we should also have the Freedom to Remain Silent.
+In addition to Freedom of Speech, we should also have the Freedom to Remain Silent.
 That is, in most cases, we should not be forced to say anything to anyone about anything.
 For instance, no one should be allowed to force us to give our opinion, answer polls, or talk to strangers or even to friends or family.
 If we wanted, we could even swear an oath of silence where most individuals and groups should not be allowed to force us to break it.

 However, there are times when remaining silent can cause undue harm.
-For instance, we should always warn individuals and groups when it looks like they are about to harm themselves or inform them about something so that they do not miss out on something important.
+For instance, we should always warn individuals and groups when it looks like they are about to harm themselves or others or inform them about something so that they do not miss out on something important.
 Therefore, in those cases where remaining silent would cause undue harm, we should hold individuals and groups accountable when they do not speak up.

 There is also a case where we are told that we have the right to remain silent.
 Within the Fifth Amendment to the U.S. Constitution, it states that no person "shall be compelled in any criminal case to be a witness against himself".
 However, this does not actually say we can remain silent, it basically just says we cannot be compelled to incriminate ourselves.

 Whether or not we are guilty of a crime, we should still be required to cooperate with the police as best we can without incriminating ourselves.
 This is important, because if we remain silent and do not answer any questions, then it could delay the police investigation, which could then allow more undue harm to be done.
-On the other hand, no one should ever be required to answer any questions that are not relevant to the investigation.

 However, there are some cases where undue harm can occur when we do not listen.
 If the harm from not listening just affects us, then that is just on us.
 In that case, since we are only causing ourselves harm, we should not receive any further penalty for not listening.
 On the other hand, if our not listening causes undue harm to someone else, then that is still on us, but it should now come with some appropriate further penalty.